 The other challenge was that there was no data visibility across the production stage.
 The management lacked critical information about the activities going on in the field on a regular basis.

-CropIn’s farm management solution SmartFarm® provides a comprehensive idea of the farmers and plots registered along with the acreage.
-The company onboarded close to 4,200 farmers on CropIn’s platform to digitally monitor and manage two crops, cumin and chilli, spread across 24,000 acres of land across four states of India.
-Customised reports were also provided based on field observations to help the management take real-time, insightful decisions.
+Cropin’s farm management solution SmartFarm provides a comprehensive idea of the farmers and plots registered along with the acreage.
+The company onboarded close to 4,200 farmers on Cropin’s platform to digitally monitor and manage two crops, cumin and chilli, spread across 24,000 acres of land across four states of India.
+Customized reports were also provided based on field observations to help the management take real-time, insightful decisions.

-One of its major challenges was to map and monitor real-time Farm Activities on the ground level by the management.
+One of its major challenges was to map and monitor real-time Farm Activities on the ground level.
 It was very difficult for them to manage data using only a pen and paper, and manually-prepared excel sheet entries were not reliable.
-It was hard to validate the data without proper records.
+It was also hard to validate the data without proper records.

 The company has business interests in agricultural commodities, tea, solvent extraction, leather, rubber, vanilla, cardamom, and other spices.
-The organisation’s business goals are supported by the four pillars of integrity, sustainability, health & safety and quality & food safety.
+The organization’s business goals are supported by the four pillars of integrity, sustainability, health, quality, and food safety.

-The company supplies its products to more than 140 countries and manufactures, markets and distributes spices, seasoning mixes, condiments, and other flavouring products for the food industry, including retail outlets, food manufacturers and foodservice businesses.
-They partnered with CropIn in 2017 to institute a sound system to monitor on-field activities and keep a keen eye on the use of agri-inputs by farmers.
-Evidently, digitisation of farm operations was considered the first step towards addressing their core challenges in farm management.
+The company supplies its products to more than 140 countries and manufactures, markets, and distributes spices, seasoning mixes, condiments, and other flavoring products for the food industry, including retail outlets, food manufacturers, and food service businesses.
+They partnered with Cropin in 2017 to institute a sound system to monitor on-field activities and keep a keen eye on the use of agri-inputs by farmers.
+Evidently, digitization of farm operations was considered the first step towards addressing their core challenges in farm management.

-SmartFarm® also delivers accurate real-time insights in the form of customisable reports based on the ground-truth data, to empower the organisation with data-driven farming and farm management by tracking, managing and monitoring every step of the process to increase productivity, traceability and output predictability.
+SmartFarm also delivers accurate real-time insights in the form of customizable reports based on the ground truth data, to empower the organization with data-driven farming and farm management by tracking, managing, and monitoring every step of the process to increase productivity, traceability, and output predictability.

-For the upcoming season, CropIn also implemented Rootrace® to help the organisation achieve exactly what the name suggests — trace the origin of the produce to its exact location, along with the farmer’s image, company profile and customer care information, sowing and harvest dates, agrochemicals used during its cultivation, images taken at various stages of growth, alerts raised if any, and lab reports to determine the crop’s quality.
+For the upcoming season, Cropin also implemented RootTrace to help the organization achieve exactly what the name suggests — trace the origin of the produce to its exact location, along with the farmer’s image, company profile, sowing and harvest dates, agrochemicals used during its cultivation, images taken at various stages of growth, alerts raised if any, and lab reports to determine the crop’s quality.

-CropIn’s successful implementation of its digital technologies enabled the organisation to remotely monitor and manage chilli crops across the 9 districts in India — Jayashankar Bhupalpally and Khammam in Telangana, East Godavari, Krishna, Warangal and Kurnool in Andhra Pradesh, and Raichur, Bagalkot, and Bellary in Karnataka.
-The digitisation of farming data also increased the visibility of farming activities for better operational efficiency.
+Cropin’s successful implementation of its digital technologies enabled the organization to remotely monitor and manage chilli crops across the 9 districts in India — Jayashankar Bhupalpally and Khammam in Telangana, East Godavari, Krishna, Warangal, and Kurnool in Andhra Pradesh, and Raichur, Bagalkot, and Bellary in Karnataka.
+The digitization of farming data also increased the visibility of farming activities for better operational efficiency.

-Applying ‘Web-Mobile-Cloud-Analytic platform’ in traceability systems includes information systems management; scanning and digital technology for product identification, image capture, storage and display; biosensors for quality; and geospatial tracking technology., which meets the needs of medium-scale farms and larger agribusinesses.
-It makes rural access inexpensive and robust combining emerging and traditional technologies to overcome constraints.
-It is an organisational design that brings together partners with specific value propositions and challenges.
+Applying the ‘Web-Mobile-Cloud-Analytics platform’ in traceability systems includes information systems management; scanning and digital technology for product identification, image capture, storage and display; biosensors for quality; and geospatial tracking technology, which meets the needs of medium-scale farms and larger agribusinesses.
+It makes rural access inexpensive and robust by combining emerging and traditional technologies to overcome constraints.
+It is an organizational design that brings together partners with specific value propositions and challenges.

 As the use of spices continues to expand and develop, it is now even more important to ensure that all stages of the supply chain play their role in ensuring safe spices are free from potential contaminations, and ethically sourced before it is sold to the global consumer market.

-To know if CropIn is the right fit for your organisation, contact our customer success team today!
+To know if Cropin is the right fit for your organization, contact our Solutions Expert today!